nikasakandelidze/aws-journey/ec2/ec2-finanfce.md

 - Term commitment: one-year or three years
 - Payment options: all upfront, partial upfront, no upfront
 - Offering class: standard, convertible.
+- If you purchase a Reserved Instance and you already have a running On-Demand Instance that matches the specifications of the Reserved Instance, the billing discount is applied immediately and automatically.
+You do not have to restart your instances.
+If you do not have an eligible running On-Demand Instance, launch an On-Demand Instance with the same specifications as your Reserved Instance
+- If you reserve instance for t2.medium and then run 2 t2.small-s, then it will also be covered by reservation since small = large / 2. and also if you run Xlarge then half of it will be covered by discount of reservation.
+This mechanism is called a reservation.
+- Reserved Instances are automatically applied to running On-Demand Instances provided that the specifications match.
+If you have no running On-Demand Instances that match the specifications of your Reserved Instance, the Reserved Instance is unused until you launch an instance with the required specifications.

 ## Ec2 spot instances
 Spot instnaces are like auctions for spare ec2 compute power, you are bidding actively to use compute power.